 What are Excel Formula Errors

-While applying a formula that results into an excel defined errors (#NA, #VALUE, #NAME etc.) are called excel formula errors.
+While applying a formula that results in an excel defined errors (#NA, #VALUE, #NAME etc.) is called excel formula errors.
 These errors are caught by excel and printed on the sheets.
-Reasons of these errors can be, unavailable values, incorrect type of arguments, division by 0 etc. They are easy to catch and fix.
+Reasons for these errors can be, unavailable values, incorrect types of arguments, division by 0, etc. They are easy to catch and fix.

 Catching Excel Formula Errors:

-There are some dedicated function in excel to catch and handle specific type of errors ( like ISNA function).
-But ISERROR function and IFERROR function are two function that can catch any kind of Excel Error (except logical).
+There is some dedicated functions in excel to catch and handle a specific type of errors ( like ISNA function).
+But ISERROR function and IFERROR function are two functions that can catch any kind of Excel Error (except logical).